USDC vs USDT: All You Need To Know

 Circle, the company behind USDC, has always been focused on trust and compliance.
 That’s why institutional investors and DeFi platforms like Aave and Compound often prefer USDC.

-Answer: Yes, USDC reserves are held in U.S. banks and short-term government securities, verified monthly by third-party auditors.
+USDC is fully backed by dollars and it reserves are held in U.S. banks and short-term government securities, verified monthly by third-party auditors.

 What is USDT?

 USDT, or Tether, was the first major stablecoin.
 Despite criticisms, it’s still the most traded stablecoin on the planet.
-With billions in daily volume, it powers most crypto trades on top exchanges like Binance, OKX, and Bybit.
+With billions in daily volume, it powers most crypto trades on leading exchanges such as Binance, OKX, and Bybit.

 But USDT’s popularity comes with controversy, such as: